The Terrible Two (book series): The Terrible Two Get Worse

 The Terrible Two Get Worse is the second book in the series.
 Barry Barkin has lost his position as principal because of the fiasco at the end of the first book.
 He has been replaced by his father, Former Principal Barkin, who comes out of retirement to try to restore order at Yawneee Valley Science and Letters Academy.
 Niles and Miles continue their pranking ways, but find that Former Principal Barkin is a more formidable opponent than Barry Barkin had been.

 The Terrible Two Get Worse was published January 11, 2016, and a Spanish-language edition of the book, titled Bromas Pesadas S.A.
 Aun Peor, was released March 15, 2017.
 The book is a New York Times Bestseller and received positive reviews from Kirkus Reviews, Booklist, and School Library Journal.

 The Terrible Two Go Wild

 The Terrible Two Go Wild, the third book in the series, cover the adventures of Niles and Miles during summer vacation.
 They are camping in the country outside Yawnee Valley.
 Barry Barkin is also on vacation, taking nature walks in the same area.
-Josh Barkin is leading a small group of scouts in the same area.
+Josh Barkin is leading a small group of scouts in the same area, notably buying a few medals and putting it on his T shirt.
 It was published January 8, 2018.